• My Story

 I was not allowed to rest.
 Yet his words somewhat shocked me.
 “Baby Sylvia wanted daddy to spit on Mummy”.
 How could he say that?
 It had nothing to do with the baby.
 He was using the baby to play with my mind and this was so wrong.
 I knew it and I wanted to just walk out but I could not.
 I was distraught but unable to leave.
 I continued to plan mine and Sylvia’s escape.

-Finding A Way To Escape Abuse
+Finding a Way to Escape Abuse

 I love my mum, she is an amazing mother and friend.
 When I had the chance to let my mum know that I needed to leave my abusive marriage I did.